June 27, 2018

 SELF-DRIVING CARS LEGISLATION MUST PRESERVE STATE VEHICLE FRANCHISE LAWS (S. 1885/H.R.
 3388)

-The Senate Commerce, Science and Transportation Committee approved S. 1885, the “AV START Act”, by voice vote in October.
+The Senate Commerce, Science and Transportation Committee approved S. 1885, the “AV START Act”, by voice vote in October 2017.
 While the bill clarifies that state laws regarding the sale, distribution, repair or service of AVs remain intact and are not preempted, a technical amendment is needed to fully ensure that state license and franchise laws are preserved.
-The bill’s sponsors have committed to correct the technical issue before full Senate consideration.
-The House passed H.R.
-3388, the “SELF DRIVE Act,” in September 2017 with NADA-backed language clarifying that the bill does not preempt state vehicle licensing/franchise laws.
-Congress must ensure the states’ traditional role to regulate vehicle commerce within their borders is explicitly preserved as applied to self-driving vehicles.
+The bill’s sponsors have committed to correct the technical issue before full Senate consideration which could occur this summer.
+In September 2017 the House passed H.R.
+3388, the “SELF DRIVE Act,” with NADA-backed language clarifying that the bill does not preempt state vehicle licensing/franchise laws.
+Congress must ensure a State’s traditional role to regulate vehicle commerce within its borders is explicitly preserved as applied to self-driving vehicles.

 OPPOSE OVERBROAD RECALL BILLS (S. 1634/H.R.
 3449)

-During consideration of a potential infrastructure bill, Congress should revisit the 12 percent federal excise tax (FET) imposed on most new heavy-duty trucks.
-This tax adds between $12,000 to $22,000 to the price of a new heavy-duty truck.
+During consideration of an infrastructure bill, Congress should revisit the 12 percent federal excise tax (FET) imposed on most new heavy-duty trucks.
+This tax routinely adds between $12,000 to $22,000 to the price of a new heavy-duty truck.
 The FET depresses new heavy-duty truck sales and delays the deployment of cleaner, safer and more fuel-efficient trucks.
 This burdensome tax is in addition to the nearly $40,000 in recent federal emissions and fuel-economy mandates that make it harder for small businesses to afford a new heavy-duty truck.
-Congress should repeal this harmful and outdated tax to stimulate the sale of new heavy-duty trucks that would directly benefit the 7.3 million Americans employed in the trucking industry.
-Members of the House should cosponsor H.R.
-2946 to spur new-truck sales and promote the entry of cleaner and safer trucks to modernize the trucking fleet.
+Bills that would repeal the FET, S. 3052/H.R.
+2946, have been introduced by Sen. Gardner (R-Colo.) and Rep. LaMalfa (R-Calif.) respectively.
+H.R.
+2946 currently has 20 bipartisan cosponsors.
+Members are urged to cosponsor S. 3052/H.R.
+2946 to spur new truck sales and promote the entry of cleaner and safer trucks to modernize the trucking fleet.

 Download the brief